John S. Hall: Writing and performance styles

 Hall's writing varies in format from straightforward narrative to abstract, disjointed free verse.
 The writing frequently contains absurdist imagery (e.g., "A giant testicle rolled over a Waffle House, killing several clowns") and/or adynata (e.g., "P]igeons came along and ate his eyes, and seagulls ripped his stomach out, and pelicans ate his liver, and his spleen popped out all on its own and turned into a harmonica and played a pleasant little tune.
 Then out came his pancreas, which turned into the dog that bit him last week, and it bit him again and again and again many times").

 Hall's performance style is also eclectic, his delivery ranging from a deadpan monotone to melodic tenor singing to overwrought screaming.
 In a 1998 interview, Hall expressed a preference for his spoken material over his sung: "Most of my work that I prefer is this type, and in most cases, the singing stuff [on albums] is filler, with the exception of songs here and there...
 [F]or the most part, I'm better at the spoken shit."

 Stage name

 In a 2003 missive to his electronic mailing list, Hall explained how he chose his stage name:

 Legal career

-After the collapse of the second incarnation of King Missile, Hall decided to attend law school.
-He graduated cum laude from the Benjamin N. Cardozo School of Law at Yeshiva University in Manhattan, and after graduation co-founded Heraty Hall, a law firm specializing in entertainment law.
+After the collapse of the second incarnation of King Missile, Hall attended law school.
+He graduated cum laude from the Benjamin N. Cardozo School of Law at Yeshiva University, and after graduation co-founded Heraty Hall, a law firm specializing in entertainment law.
 Hall later left the firm to go into solo practice until 2006, when he took a position as a corporate analyst at a law firm.

-Asked by Aptowicz in the aforementioned 2005 interview if he became a lawyer out of disillusionment with the contemporary poetry scene, Hall laughed and replied, "I became a lawyer to make money."
+Asked whether he became a lawyer out of disillusionment with the contemporary poetry scene, Hall laughed and said, "I became a lawyer to make money."